sciencehistory/scihist_digicoll/README.md

 * [access-granted](https://github.com/chaps-io/access-granted) is used for some very simple authorization/permissions (right now just admins can do some things other logged in staff can not)
 * [blacklight](https://github.com/projectblacklight/blacklight) We are currently using Blacklight for the "end-user-facing" search, although we are using it in a very limited and customized fashion, not including a lot of things the BL generator wanted to include in our app, that we didn't plan on using.
-* [lockbox](https://github.com/ankane/lockbox) for encrypting our patron data in Admin::RAndRItem.
+* [lockbox](https://github.com/ankane/lockbox) for encrypting our patron data eg in Oral History requests.
 For rotating keys should private key need to be changed, see https://github.com/ankane/lockbox/issues/35

 ### Task to copy a Work from staging to your local dev instance